nbarhamvc/scriptarchive/README.md

 # Introduction

-This is an unofficial collection of scripts and pipeline configuration files, serving as examples for submitting automated Veracode scans in different CI tools.
+This is an unofficial collection of scripts and pipeline configuration files that I use, serving as examples for submitting automated Veracode scans in different CI tools.

 # Good to know